Home » Europe » Schengen Area – Everything You Need to Know

 Slovakia Schengen Country

 Slovakia is known for having the world’s highest number of castles and chateaux per capita.
-It signed the agreement on January 1, 1993, and started the implemented ation it on December 21, 2007.
+It signed the agreement on January 1, 1993, and started the implementation on December 21, 2007.

 16. Slovenia